insperatum/9.66/chapters/04-pset4.md

 > **b) Measuring motion**

 In order to learn about objects, we need some way of gathering data from the world.
-In this problem set, we focus on motion data so here we will plot how a shape's position and velocity change over time.
+In this problem set, we focus on motion data so here we will plot how a object's position and velocity change over time.

 To do this, we need to simulate the world state at multiple time points, then read off the motion data at each time point.
 We will use `physics.run(t, initialWorld)`, which returns the world state at time $$t$$.
 Just as `initialWorld` is a list of objects, the output of `physics.run` is a list of objects.

-**i)** First, define a green sliding box with initial position `worldWidth/2-100` and initial velocity `[500,0]`.
+**i)** First, define a sliding green square with initial $$x$$ position `worldWidth/2-100` and initial velocity `[500,0]`.
 Then, complete the simulation code by a) defining a list of times from 0 to 500 in steps of 20, by using [_.range](http://underscorejs.org/#range); b) filling in the [map](http://docs.webppl.org/en/master/functions/arrays.html) to return a list of world states at the specified time points.
 ~~~
-//Shape definitions:
+//Object definitions:
 var ground = {shape: 'rect',
   static: true,
-  dims: [worldWidth, 10],
+  dims: [100000*worldWidth, 10],
   x: worldWidth/2,
   y: worldHeight,
   color: 'gray'